Breastfeeding and Your Milk Supply

 - Improve your let-down reflex by staying comfortable and relaxed at each feeding.

 - Avoid tobacco, excessive caffeine (more than 3 caffeinated drinks a day), and certain medicines.
-If you plan to take birth control pills, talk to your health professional to find out when you can start.

 - Avoid bottle-feeding your baby until breastfeeding and your milk supply are well established (usually after about a month).